CHARLES KOINER: Montgomery County's First Urban Farmer

 sleigh; he would climb up on the tractor with me."

 Charlie, in his quiet mannered way, managed to delight children who visited his farm until his last season.
-In 2018, Charlie had a group of East Silver Spring Elementary students laughing and having fun on their scavenger hunt as they tried to find him hiding behind trees, vines and fences.
+In 2018, Charlie had a group of East Silver Spring Elementary students laughing and having fun on their scavenger hunt as they tried to find him hiding behind vines of lima beans that grew along fences.

-This silly, occasionally curmudgeonly, exceptionally hard working, and extremely unassuming life-long farmer had no idea that "urban farming" or "urban homesteading" would become such a popular social movement.
+This silly, occasionally curmudgeonly, exceptionally hard working, and extremely unassuming life-long farmer had no idea that urban farming would become such a popular social movement.
 And if you tried to give him any credit as an inspiration of this movement, he was quick to decline.

 In 1979, Charlie retired from Timberlawn Farm and began farming in downtown Silver Spring.
 Back then, the term “urban farm” or “urban homestead” was unheard-of, and the age of Victory Gardens had all but been forgotten.
 Food production at this time was increasingly shifting away from individuals and into larger industrial farms.
 As the city of Silver Spring grew up all around Koiner Farm, Charlie faced great social and financial pressure to sell his property.

 But, he never sold.
-And now our generation and our kids’ generation have this beautiful little farm right here in our city.
+And now our generation and generation to come will have this beautiful little farm right here in our city.